ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-2-19-wicket-post-ajax-handling.markdown

 }
 {% endhighlight %}

-Now if you want to intialize something on the newly added DOMs simply call this method and a event with the list of updated DOMs will be fired on the client side.
+Now if we want to intialize something on the newly added DOMs simply we can call this method and a event with the list of updated DOMs will be fired on the client side.
 {% highlight java %}
 @Override